 No one person is doing everything, so you shouldn't expect the same of yourself.

-The Fear Of Missing Out is a real thing.
-The Busy Trap is a real thing.
-And the internet only serves to proliferate our feelings of inadequacy.
-But here's the thing: the internet is not one person.
 It is billions of people.
 Billions of people all over the world doing billions of things and then shoving all of those things onto your computer screen and making it look like one person is doing it all.
 Not all of your Facebook friends are in France.
 But if you spend enough time online, you can find millions of people who are.
 And how can you realistically compare yourself to millions and billions of other people?
 That's right.
 You can't.

 My mantra was originally going to be "you are only one person", but I didn't like the connotation of that phrase.
 You are not only anything.
 You might be just one person, but that doesn't mean you are incapable.
 You still have a say in the matter.
 You have a world of possibilities open to you, and the beauty of being able to choose (if you can overcome choice paralysis; but that's a whole different topic) the activities that most suit you and your passions.